Cosmetics and toiletries

 Stronger studies don’t find a link

-The majority of studies looking at talc and cancer relied on people remembering things they did a long time ago.
-These are called ’case-control studies’ , and many of them have found a link between talc and ovarian cancer.
+The majority of studies that have found a link between talc and ovarian cancer relied on people remembering things they did a long time ago.
+The most recent study of this type found using talc on the genitals increased the risk of ovarian cancer by 33%.

 But these studies also have important weaknesses.
 People may not accurately remember how much talc they used in the past, and women with ovarian cancer may be more likely to remember using talc than women who don’t have cancer.
 This might skew the results.

-Scientists can avoid these problems with studies that follow healthy women to see if those who use talc go on to develop ovarian cancer in the future.
-These are called ‘cohort studies’ and they are generally thought to be a better way of finding out whether something affects the risk of cancer.
-So far, there has only been one cohort study looking at talc and ovarian cancer – and it didn’t find a link with ovarian cancers overall.
+Scientists can avoid these problems by using studies that start with a group of healthy women and follow them up over time, to see if those who use talc go on to develop ovarian cancer in the future.
+So far, there has only been one of these studies looking at talc and ovarian cancer – and it didn’t find a link with ovarian cancers overall.

 The risk of ovarian cancer doesn’t increase when women use more talc

 If something truly causes cancer, you would expect people who are exposed to more of that thing to have a higher risk.
-For example, the more you smoke, the higher your risk of lung cancer.
-But the majority of the studies have not found a similar relationship for talc use and ovarian cancer.
+The evidence isn’t entirely clear, but the better quality, larger studies haven’t confirmed a similar relationship for talc use and ovarian cancer.

 Using diaphragms (contraceptive caps) or condoms dusted with talc does not increase the risk of ovarian cancer